Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Individual Classifiers

+We see that our \dash{} results, both with and without redshift priors, have very impressive SN Ia purities well over 95\%.
+However, the SN Ia completeness, while fairly good with redshift priors, falls to just above 50\% without.
+This is the largest drop in performance upon the removal of redshift information, alongside \ngsf{}'s loss of SN Ia completeness.

 It becomes apparent that \dash{} is reasonably successful at classifying SNe Ibc when redshift priors are provided, but is far less successful at classifying type II SNe.
-Unlike what we see in its SN Ia efficiency, when redshift priors are removed, there is not much change in performance for Type II SNe.
-The Ibc classification efficiency actually improves slightly, while the Type II classification efficiency decreases, but by far less than that of the SNe Ia.
-It cannot be stated strongly enough that \dash{} lacks all capacity to classify SLSNe and the various non-SN transients.
+Unlike what we see in its SN Ia completeness, when redshift priors are removed, there is not much change in performance for Type II SNe.
+The Ibc classification completeness actually improves slightly, while the Type II classification completeness decreases, but by far less than that of the SNe Ia.
+It cannot be stated strongly enough that \dash{} natively lacks all capacity to classify SLSNe and the various non-SN transients.
 Indeed, in Section \ref{multiple}, all combinations of classifiers that include \dash{} are incapable of successfully classifying any SLSNe or non-SN input spectra.